sanjanatg/Legal_document_summarizer/README.md

 *   **API Quotas**: Be mindful of the daily limits for each Gemini model.
 The app provides a guide to help you choose.
 *   **Document Privacy**: This is a client-side application.
 Your documents are processed in memory and sent directly to Google's API.
 They are not stored on any intermediate server.
+*   **API Key Security**: API keys are stored in your browser's localStorage.
+They are never sent to any server except Google's Gemini API.

 ---